Lancekc83/Eynzo/README.md

 The above mod gave me the feeling of a car being PLANTED  on the ground, this how I gauge my setup.
 My confidence level is high.
 Due to high steer ratio, I called this a performance fork since it's very aggresive on curves.
-If you find it too aggressive you can lower it to 17.5 orless.
+If you find it too aggressive you can lower it to 17.5 or less.
+Here's my advice on testing new forks, always assume there's a bug until your confidence builds up as you rack up miles on it.

 Note: I never touch the Driver Monitoring.
 As a precaution before you install a new fork. double check the DM located here /data/openpilot/selfdrive/monitoring/driver_monitor.py